Isabelle Friedrich McTwigan

 When you say transfer, is it generally a photo transfer?

 I really liked the look of acetone, and I have access to fresh air, which makes a huge difference.
 I’m starting to experiment with other ways of doing transfers.
-For the large clock piece, I did a medium transfer.
-These pieces use medium transfer—you apply the medium, then rub off the paper.
+For the large clock piece, I did a medium transfer, and these pieces on the easel use medium transfer—you apply the medium, then rub off the paper.

 It gets very messy, but it makes for a cleaner image and a completely different effect.
 Now I’m experimenting with agitating the image through paint rather than through technique.